 2. After Language: A Grammar of Multiform Transposition

 Mary Kalantzis & Bill Cope

-Part 2: Everything old is new again: Digitalization, transmediality and remix
+Part II: Everything old is new again: Digitalization, transmediality, and remix

-Regina Brautlacht, Maria Lurdes Martins & Franca Poppi
+Regina C. Brautlacht, Maria Lurdes Martins & Franca Poppi

-Part 4: Media & technology in the language classroom: Focus on skills & acquisition
+Part IV: Media and technology in the language classroom: Focus on skills and acquisition

 Ferran Gesa & Imma Miralpeix

 10. L2 writing through wiki-mediated collaborative tasks: A study in a Vietnamese EFL setting

 11. Technologies in second-language classes: Knowledge synthesis of digital writing skills acquisition